 The Whisky flight in partnership with Highland Park costs £65 per person and consists of a Highland park 12-year-old whisky, a Highland Park Dark Origins and a Highland Park 18-year-old whisky.

 So, whatever you do decide to do on 25th January, we wish you a fun-filled evening accompanied with great tasting Scottish food, good company and of course a few drams of Scotch Whisky!

-Simon Burrell is Editor-in-Chief of Our Man On The Ground, a member of The British Guild of Travel Writers and professional photographer.
+Simon Burrell is Editor of Our Man On The Ground, a member of The British Guild of Travel Writers and professional photographer.